fathimaar/dl_and_dw/README.md

 - "Excel_from_S3.py", is a DAG designed to be run in Apache Airflow that fetches relevenet OECD data from an excel workbook stored in an S3 bucket.
 - "CPI_Web_Scrape.py", is a DAG that makes use of the IMF API to scrape CPI data, clean the data and input each countries CPI data as a table in Amazon RDS.
 - In order to run Excel_from_S3.py and CPI_Web_Scrape.py simply create a folder named "dags" whithin your airflow file and add these DAGs to the "airflow/dags" folder.
+- "DL_DW.ipynb", is a colab notebook that was developed to extract data from the world bank using the world bank API.
+The code is used to extract data on development indicators for all the countries.